 When you start on your journey of selecting the top biological or holistic dentist in the USA, its best to start with the source, IAOMT.Org which is considered the global professional body of knowledge and professional organization for all things holistic dentistry.

 First, you need you understand that IAOMT membership doesn’t cost anything for any dentist and is essentially meaningless in terms of their training or level of biological dentistry.
 However, the real measures of their success begin at SMART Certification – which is for the very initial stages of becoming a holistic dentist and learning about the neurotoxic element of mercury and how it leaches into the body from toxic amalgam fillings.
-SMART Certification takes 6-8 months on average, and it requires that a dentist completes course work and can successfully take the academic test.
+SMART Certification takes 6-8 months on average, and it requires that a dentist completes coursework and can successfully take the academic test.

 SMART Certified: A SMART certified member has successfully completed a course on mercury and safe dental mercury amalgam removal, including two units consisting of scientific readings, online learning videos, and tests.
 The crux of this essential course on the IAOMT’s Safe Mercury Amalgam Removal Technique (SMART) involves learning about the rigorous safety measures and equipment for reducing exposures to mercury releases during the removal of amalgam fillings.
 A SMART certified member may or may not have achieved a higher level of certification such as Accreditation, Fellowship, or Mastership.

-Accredited–(AIAOMT): The Accredited member has successfully completed a ten unit course on biological dentistry, including units on mercury, safe mercury amalgam removal, fluoride, biological periodontal therapy, hidden pathogens in jawbone and root canals, and more.
-This course involves examination of over 50 scientific and medical research articles, participation in an e-learning component of the curriculum which includes ten videos, and demonstration of mastery on ten detailed unit tests.
+Accredited–(AIAOMT): The Accredited member has successfully completed a ten-unit course on biological dentistry, including units on mercury, safe mercury amalgam removal, fluoride, biological periodontal therapy, hidden pathogens in the jawbone and root canals, and more.
+This course involves an examination of over 50 scientific and medical research articles, participation in an e-learning component of the curriculum which includes ten videos, and demonstration of mastery on ten detailed unit tests.
 An Accredited member is a member who has also completed the Fundamentals of Biological Dentistry Course and who has attended at least two IAOMT meetings, as well as passed an oral interview exam for safe amalgam removal.
-Note that the Accredited member may or may not be SMART certified and may or may not have achieved a higher level of certification such as Fellowship or Mastership.
+Note that the Accredited member may or may not be SMART certified and may or may not have achieved a higher level of certification such as a Fellowship or Mastership.
 To view the accreditation course description by unit, click here.
 To learn more about becoming accredited, click here.

 Fellow–(FIAOMT): A Fellow is a member who has achieved Accreditation and who has submitted one scientific review that has been approved by the Scientific Review Committee.
 A Fellow has also completed an additional 500 hours of credit in research, education, and/or service beyond that of an Accredited member.